TosbackCgusBridge-Bot/CGUs-versions/Netzero/Privacy Policy.md

 **C. Information we receive from third parties:**

 We may collect information about you from other sources, including publicly available sources, our Affiliates or our third party partners such as Advertisers (as defined in Section III below), service providers or others, in order to update or supplement information we have collected directly from you.
 An "**Affiliate**" is a company that controls, is controlled by or is under common control with NetZero.
+If information is collected in this manner it will be displayed in your My Account page for review, editing or deletion.

 **D. Information collected through technological methods:**